Diving at Hin Daeng and Hin Muang

 Hin Muang is good for big fish, but also for macro life.
 Don't be surprised to see a photographer focusing on some tiny critter on the rock, happily oblivious to a manta ray soaring overhead.
 Grey reef sharks and leopard sharks are often seen patrolling the depths.
 Hin Muang is a larger site than Hin Daeng but due to its relative greater depth, most of it lies in waters beyond the reach of the Thai diving masses and so it tends to be less crowded than its neighbour.

 How to Dive Hin Daeng - Muang

-Diving trips to Hin Daeng are available in several ways.
-One option is to take a liveaboard dive safari; either a trip covering all the best of Thailand's west coast which also includes sites in the Similans and Richelieu Rock, or alternatively you can take a shorter trip which focuses on this southern area and includes the best diving around Phi Phi Island and Koh Ha.
+Diving tours to Hin Daeng are available in several ways.
+One option is to take a liveaboard dive safari; either a safari covering all the best of Thailand's west coast which also includes sites in the Similans and Richelieu Rock, or alternatively you can take a shorter trip which focuses on this southern area and includes the best diving around Phi Phi Island and Koh Ha.

-Daily speedboat trips from Phi Phi can also whisk you down the 90 km or so to visit these sites.
+Daily speedboat charters from Phi Phi can also whisk you down the 90 km or so to visit these sites.

-Diving in Hin Daeng and Hin Muang is between November and April when the weather is at its most stable.
+Diving in Hin Daeng and Hin Muang is done between November and April when the weather is at its most stable.
 During the rainy season (May-October) the Western Monsoon, together with the rain, can bring rough seas.
-These dive sites are in the open sea, so rough sea conditions might really put divers at risk.
+These sites are in the open sea so rough sea conditions might really put scuba divers at risk.